canonical/k8s-snap/docs/src/capi/tutorial/getting-started.md

 ### Configure clusterctl

 `clusterctl` contains a list of default providers.
 Right now, {{product}} is not part of that list.
-To make `clusterctl` aware of the Canonical K8s providers, we need to add a clusterctl configuration file.
+To make `clusterctl` aware of the new providers, we need to add a clusterctl configuration file.

 ```